The Causal interface

 The Models button allows you to link models together, as well as import variables and visuals from other models.
 You can think of a model in Causal kind of like a tab in a spreadsheet, and the group of linked models as an entire spreadsheet/workbook.
 The key difference is that you can set different permissions on each model, despite them being linked

 The Scenarios button allows you to create new scenarios, toggle between existing scenarios, rename and delete scenarios.

 The Comments button shows you all existing unresolved comments on cells in the current model.
 See Comments & Descriptions for more.

 Version history shows you a list of previous snapshots of your model, and allows you to roll-back, preview, delete, create, and rename versions.

-The Workspace button allows you to toggle between the spreadsheet, visuals and cards workspaces.
-You'll probably be spending most of your time in the spreadsheet view, and use the visuals workspace to create, edit and view visuals.
+The Workspace buttons allows you to toggle between the spreadsheet and charts workspaces.
+You'll probably be spending most of your time in the spreadsheet view, and use the charts workspace to create, edit and view charts.